realitytracing/Reality-Tracing-WIP/human-foundations/dynamics.md

 Loss, blockage, or collapse of local ends destabilizes salience.

-When existing ends no longer absorb energy:
+When existing ends no longer absorb energy or capacity:
 - Orientation weakens
 - Restraint erodes
 - Affect intensifies

 Disorientation, anger, or agitation often appear as salience searches for new viable trajectories.

 This liminal state is not failure.
 It is a **transition phase** between stabilizing structures.

+---

+## Artificial Constraints and Dynamic Distortion

+Not all constraints are enforced by reality.

+Some constraints are **artificial**: imposed by other agents’ abstractions of real constraints.

+Examples include:
+- Performance metrics treated as survival requirements
+- Moralized productivity standards
+- Identity-level success narratives
+- Abstract optimization targets detached from lived capacity

+Artificial constraints do not change physics or biology.
+They change **where systems are allowed to move**.

+They introduce:
+- Walls where none are enforced by reality
+- Landmines inside otherwise viable option space
+- Increased rate pressure without increased capacity

+Dynamics under artificial constraint show:
+- Earlier overload
+- Narrowed trajectories
+- Premature collapse
+- Misattributed failure

+The system still obeys real constraints.
+It simply collides with them sooner.

 ---